 When comparing Checkvist vs Facilethings, the Slant community recommends Checkvist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Checkvist is ranked 19th while Facilethings is ranked 34th.
+In the question“What are the best cross-platform to do list apps?”
+Checkvist is ranked 22nd while Facilethings is ranked 30th.

 Ranked in these QuestionsQuestion Ranking

 Pro Tasks can be managed with custom tags

 Pro Convenient search by text or tag filtering

 Pro Converts incoming emails to todos - this is a way to enter tasks from anywhere.

 Search filters help you search for tasks by tag, due date, assignee, etc.